Written by Sarah Antrim

-I am a firm believer in spending as much time outdoors as possible; but when the thermometer reads into the triple digits and you break a sweat stepping outside before noon, sometimes it’s best to stay indoors.
+I am a firm believer in spending as much time outdoors as possible; but when the thermometer reads into the triple digits, and you break a sweat stepping outside before noon, sometimes it’s best to stay indoors.
 Heat exhaustion and dehydration are very serious things and can sneak up on kids pretty quickly.
-Instead of flipping on the TV and letting kids get sucked into the LCD screen coma, try some of these activities that will give their bodies and minds a workout.
+Instead of flipping on the TV and letting kids get sucked into a screen coma, try some of these activities that will give their bodies and minds a workout.

 1. Build a fort

 Grab the blankets, couch cushions and as many pillows as you can find and let the kids go wild.
 Fort building encourages kids to work on their architecture and problem solving skills.
 For even more fort fun, turn out the lights and bring out the flashlights so kids can pretend they’re camping indoors.
 It may make a mess of the living room for a day, but an activity where kids can entertain themselves for hours is well worth it.